 Rest of World (HP.9)

-This category covers healthcare services provided to UK residents temporarily abroad, including through the EEA medical costs scheme.
+This category covers healthcare services provided to UK residents temporarily abroad, including through the European Economic Area (EEA) medical costs scheme.

 Expenditure on services not allocated to function and provider